maneshtailor/FY23SKO-OaC/Part_4-Creating_New_Relic_Resources_With_Terraform.md

 Apply this change with `terraform apply` and confirm in the UI that your alert poilicy now has a notification channel attached.

 ** Side note **
 Whilst we're here lets talk about resource referencing.
-In the step above we connected the alert policy resource we created initiall to the notification channel.
+In the step above we connected the alert policy resource we created initially to the notification channel.
 When you refer to a resource in terraform you specify its attributes in the following format:

 ```
 <resource_type>.<resource_name>.<attribute>